 Unfortunately, Congress did issue these interest-bearing notes in small amounts many times over the next several decades, which as Jefferson clearly understood from experience, would be hoarded or used for various profiteering schemes whenever opportunities or circumstances presented themselves.
-However, it was not until the Civil War - and then only for a very brief period of time - that the Congress finally did issue significant amounts of non-interest bearing legal tender Treasury Bills (or Notes), which Jefferson had correctly declared should be the circulating medium of the country.
+As Zarlenga tells us in Lost Science of Money, Congress also issued non-interest bearing notes once during the War of 1812 but those notes were not given legal tender status.
+There even was a bill introduced in Congress by a Representative Hall of Georgia in 1814 requiring that treasury notes which may be issued be given legal tender status among citizens of the United States or between a citizen of the United States and a citizen of any foreign country.
+This bill was defeated 94 to 45, due to the House still being under the sway of the financial interests.
+It was not until the Civil War - and then only for a very brief period of time - that the Congress finally did issue significant amounts of non-interest bearing legal tender Treasury Bills (or Notes), which Jefferson had correctly declared should be the circulating medium of the country.

-As a result of the massive efforts of the Jeffersonians, the charter for the First National Bank was allowed to expire.
-Unfortunately, several factors, including Congress's own failure to sufficiently heed President Madison's call for Treasury Notes together with some machinations of what John Hancock and John Adams had many years earlier called the Essex Junto, combined to cause the Second National Bank to be signed into law during Madison's administration and with Jefferson's grudging approval.
+As a result of the massive efforts of the Jeffersonians, the charter for the First Bank of the United States was allowed to expire.
+Unfortunately, several factors, including Congress's own failure to sufficiently heed President Madison's call for Treasury Notes together with some machinations of what John Hancock and John Adams had many years earlier called the Essex Junto, combined to cause the Second Bank of the United States to be signed into law during Madison's administration and with Jefferson's grudging approval.

-This Bank, after an inauspicious beginning, managed to provide a functioning and stable national currency even as it served the financial needs of the government, and it did so at a modest profit to the government (although the borrowers - and through them, the citizenry as a whole - were forced to in effect pay a hidden tax in the form of interest charges on their newly created "debt-money.").
-This Bank hit a major roadblock when Jackson and his advisers began to erroneously claim that gold was money, and demanded an end to the Second National Bank.
+This Bank, after an inauspicious beginning, managed to provide a functioning and stable national currency even as it served the financial needs of the government, and it did so at a modest profit to the government.
+It was never very popular however, since borrowers - and through them, the citizenry as a whole - were forced to in effect pay a hidden tax in the form of interest charges on their newly created "debt-money".
+The second Bank met its demise when Jackson and his advisers began to erroneously claim that gold was money, and demanded an end to the Second National Bank.
+A financial depression followed together with the proliferation of "wild cat banks" who issued their own currencies, just as had been done in the years leading up to the creation of the Second National Bank.

 In 1831 Albert Gallatin wrote a paper called Banking and Currency, in defense of the Second National Bank as being a reasonable method by which to regulate the nation's currency.
 In the following passage he provides some insight into the deleterious effect of the "competing currencies" (in the form of bank notes) of the State Banks: